bbottema/simple-java-mail/README.md

     .withTransportStrategy(TransportStrategy.SMTP_TLS)
     .buildMailer();

-mailer.sendMailSync(email);
+mailer.sync().sendMail(email);
 ```

 The port and transport strategy must match your SMTP server.
 Build the `Mailer` once, reuse it, and close it during application shutdown.
-Use `sendMailSync(...)` when failures should be thrown on the calling thread, or `sendMailAsync(...)` when SMTP work should run asynchronously; `MailSend.getCompletion()` supplies its `CompletableFuture`.
-The receipt-returning equivalents are `sendMailAndGetReceiptSync(...)` and `sendMailAndGetReceiptAsync(...)`.
-Existing `sendMail(email)` and boolean overloads remain supported for code that deliberately uses the Mailer's configured async default or selects the mode dynamically.
+Choose `mailer.sync().sendMail(email)` to finish on the caller thread or `mailer.async().sendMail(email)` to schedule SMTP work.
+Both produce a submission receipt, which you can ignore when only completion matters; asynchronous sends expose it through `MailSend.getCompletion()`.
+Sync failures throw directly, while async operational failures complete exceptionally.
+The two cached views share the same Mailer, pool and lifecycle.
+There is no Mailer-wide async default in 10.0.0; see the [execution-view migration](https://www.simplejavamail.org/migration-notes-10.0.0.html#explicit-send-mode).

 For bursty background work, `mailerBuilder.withAsyncQueueCapacity(100)` bounds waiting async tasks and reports saturation through their futures and the mail-send observer.
 The [queue and backpressure guide](https://www.simplejavamail.org/sending-and-execution.html#section-async-queue) covers bounded admission waits, diagnostics, and graceful shutdown.
 The default remains unbounded; this is not a durable mail queue.

 For an obsolete notification, retain its `MailSend` and call `requestCancellation()`.
 A total budget is opt-in with `withMailSendTimeout(Duration.ofSeconds(30))`.
 Neither a request nor a timeout proves non-acceptance: inspect the eventual completion and any receipt.
 See [deadlines and cancellation](https://www.simplejavamail.org/sending-and-execution.html#section-send-deadlines).

-Before sending, `mailer.testConnection()` checks the SMTP path.
+Before sending, `mailer.sync().testConnection()` checks the SMTP path.
 Choose message preflight by what your code needs back:

 | Need | Call |
 | --- | --- |